oscaribv/pyaneti/README.md

 * _Pianeti_ is the Italian word for planets.
 * Multi-planet fitting of radial velocity and transit data!
-* It uses Marcov chain Monte Carlo (MCMC) methods with a Bayesian approach.
+* It uses Markov chain Monte Carlo (MCMC) methods with a Bayesian approach.
-* Ensemble sampler with affine invariance algorithm for a major coverage of the parameter space
-([Godman & Weare, 2010](http://msp.org/camcos/2010/5-1/p04.xhtml)).
+* Ensemble sampler with affine invariance algorithm ([Godman & Weare, 2010](http://msp.org/camcos/2010/5-1/p04.xhtml)).
 * _Python_ does the nice things: plots, call functions, printing, in/output files.
 * _Fortran_ does the hard work: MCMC evolution, likelihood calculation, ensemble sampler evolution.